SDU-Chain/PRIDE-NIZK-Experiments/Experiments/README.md

 	echo 1000 | ./make_accounts.sh

 ## Step 2: Fund accounts
   The car accounts are not sealers, i.e. they can't mine (vote) to produce ether.
 The easiest way is to pre-fund them at the genesis block.
-It's advised to write a smart contract to fund new accounts in prodution, but we omit it because it is just an experiment.
+It's advised to write a smart contract to fund new accounts for prodution use, but we omit it because it is just an experiment.

 	./make_genesis.py